stha4us/migration/README.md

 ###  <img src = "sample/home.png" width="55" height="40" /> [MIGRATION PROJECT HOME](https://github.com/npdatax/migration)

 This is a project based on simulated data of people returning to Nepal from diffirent countries.
-Based on their data of gender, area of involvement, skills and experience etc. We will create a dashboard for the general data view.
-This dish board will utilize a data integration through MongoDB.
+Based on their data (gender, area of involvement, skills and experience, amount of fund they allocate for entrepreneurship etc) saved in a remote database, we will create a dashboard for the general data view.
+This dish board will utilize a data integration through MongoDB database and RESTful API built with ```Express.js```.

 ####  <img src = "sample/lecture.png" width="30" height="30" />  REQUIRED COURSES OR SKILLS